Azure-Samples/cognitive-services-speech-sdk/samples/batch/transcription-enabled-storage/Setup/guide.md

 You can feed that data to your custom PowerBI script or take the scripts included in this repository.
 Follow the [PowerBI guide](../Power BI/guide.md) for setting it up.

-> [!IMPORTANT]
-> While the rest of the option here are paid as you go, the SQL DB incurs monthly charges

 Press **Create** to trigger the resource creating process.
 It typically takes 1-2 mins.
 The set of resources are listed below.